-This British web design company’s graphic design portfolio has very little text on page.
-With just a succinct mission statement and a CTA button calling visitors to explore their works, the page is filled almost entirely with images.
+This British web design company’s graphic design portfolio has very little text on its homepage.
+With just a succinct mission statement, “Brave by design, tangible in results,” and a CTA button calling visitors to explore their works, the page is filled almost entirely with images.

 Using gallery hover effects, the name of each project only shows up once the image is clicked.
 This minimizes the number of elements on screen, while still conveying all of the relevant information from the get-go.

 This portfolio website launches with a bold welcome screen to greet visitors and instantly get to know the artist.
 Del Ben uses a high-quality image file that fits the format perfectly, showcasing the textured brush strokes and delicate details of his work.
 He almost creates an illusion of an art exhibition hanging in a gallery (impressively, all within a mobile screen).

 With a simple, clear menu that helps visitors navigate to his artist statement, his works, news publications and contact information, this mobile website has a very focused intent: to showcase the artist and his craft.
 Del Ben also makes use of his social media links directly on the homepage, creating another gateway to display his pieces.

 For a business committed to movement, Studio 19's mobile website perfectly captures the feeling of fluidity—the essence of the dance studio located in the UK.
 Users are greeted in the first fold with videos highlighting different dance techniques, everything from ballet and tap, to musical theater and hip hop.
 The mobile website design includes a lot of motion, both in the video reel and the animated logo, to captivate visitors and feel the energy.

 With a straightforward CTA to Book a free trial, Studio 19 makes it easy for visitors to sign up.
 They go one step further and include a clear calendar of their upcoming class schedule to encourage sign-ups and keep the momentum going.